Hanzelka and Zikmund: Banning and aftermath

 In 1992 Zikmund finally completed the around-the-world plan by visiting Australia.
 Hanzelka, though still active politically, was too ill to join him.
 He retired to a small farmhouse in the south of Bohemia, where he continued to write political criticism of government corruption, this time in the new atmosphere of free-market capitalism in the Czech Republic and Slovakia.
 Hanzelka died on 15 February 2003.

 Miroslav Zikmund died on 1 December 2021 at the age of 102.
 He lived in Zlín, where a museum commemorates the duo's travels with a large archive of memorabilia, including travel journals, 700 newspaper articles, 120,000 photographs, 1,290 taped radio broadcasts, and souvenirs from around the world.
 In 2005, when an exhibition of 160 of their photographs was presented at the Old Royal Palace of the Prague Castle, Zikmund commented: "Jiří, my best friend in my life, he passed away two years ago, unfortunately.
 But I still live with him because every day something happens which is bound, is connected with his name.
 So actually we are still two."

 Hanzelka and Zikmund remain well-known and well-regarded in the Czech Republic for their travels and works.
 The original Tatra 87 they used on their first trip was added to the Czech national cultural heritage list in 2005, and is on display at the National Technical Museum in Prague.
+In October 1999, President Václav Havel awarded both Hanzelka and Zikmund with the Medal of Merit.
 In October 2014, President Miloš Zeman awarded Zikmund with the Order of Tomáš Garrigue Masaryk.
 On the suggestion of the astronomer Jiří Grygar, the main-belt asteroid 10173 Hanzelkazikmund was named for the duo in 1995.